 - Individualized Assessment

 Others: Some Rapid Detox Centers, will have laboratory tests performed outpatient and admit patients only on the day of treatment.
-This practice could jeopardize the safety, comfort and the result of the procedure.
-By not knowing what the patient ingested in the previous 24 hours (from food to different drugs that can interact with the drugs given during treatment), or not knowing how patients will respond to different medications, can affect the effectiveness and safety of the procedure.
+This practice does not allow for a thorough understanding of patients needs and physiology or pre-medication, which could jeopardize the safety, comfort and the result of the procedure.

-- Length of time Inpatient and Under Sedation
+- Length of time Inpatient and Under Anesthesia

-Others: Competitors may simply send patients to a traditional drug rehab or to a hotel with a family member with very little knowledge and preparation to assist the patient properly.
-Patients who are sent home or to hotel rooms to recover immediately after anesthesia assisted detox, are at much higher risk for serious injury, dehydration, pulmonary/cardiac events and even immediate relapse.
-As much as loved ones want to assist, they are not qualified professionals trained to evaluate and treat potential emergencies.
+Others: Patients are simply send to a drug rehab with other patients or a hotel with a family member.
+Both of these options allows for a greater risk for serious injury, dehydration, pulmonary/cardiac events and even immediate relapse.
+As much as loved ones or drug rehabs want to assist, they are not qualified professionals or trained to evaluate potential conditions after anesthesia assisted rapid detox.

-WAISMANN METHOD ® RAPID DETOX treatment has provided the safest and most humane opiate detox for thousand of patients from all over the world.
+WAISMANN METHOD ® RAPID DETOX treatment has provided the safest opiate detox for thousands of patients, from all over the world.
 It has allowed individuals to return to a healthy and productive life, with their dignity intact.

 We don’t make our patients feel guilty or shameful about their condition.
-We know our patients didn’t intend to become addicted.
-In most cases, it happens after being prescribed potentially-addicting narcotic drugs and developing a tolerance to these drugs, or simply trying to numb emotional pain.
 We empathize with our patients and assure them that they are not alone.